You’ve been through this before…you’ve made the same promise to yourself – “I’m going to eat better.”

 Solution: Implement ONE change at a time and give it an incubation period.

 For example, if you want to work towards cutting back on your sugar intake you might want to start by weaning off of sodas.
 Spend a week or two drinking a little less each day until you’re down to zero.
 This will make the change less shocking to your body and it’ll be easier for you to adapt to mentally as well.
+I can help you with more tips like this as part of my nutrition counseling program.

 *Note – I highly advise against the “cold turkey” method.
 Inevitably we end up rebounding…HARD!
 One thing at a time my friend…let it take root and then move onto the next.